FM-17/poglink/README.md

 - [ ] Convert to use `setup.cfg` instead of `setup.py`
 - [ ] Add `old_rates` and `current_rates` to `RatesDiff` so `self.current_rates` could be used instead of `to_embed`
 - [ ] Allow for `old_rates=old` and `new_rates=new` to be passed into `RatesStatus.to_diff()`
+- [ ] Add ability to provide custom rates URL

- *Initially developed for use in the official ARK: Survival Evolved Discord server*
+ *Initially developed for use in the official ARK: Survival Evolved Discord